Am I Eligible for Financial Aid?

 How is financial aid eligibility determined?

-The U.S. Department of Education calculates your Expected Family Contribution (EFC) from the information you report on the FAFSA (Federal Application for Federal Student Aid).
-The EFC is not necessarily the amount of money your family will have to pay for college, but it is the number used by colleges and universities to determine the amount of and types of federal aid you may be eligible to receive.
+The U.S. Department of Education calculates your Student Aid Index (SAI) from the information you report on the FAFSA (Federal Application for Federal Student Aid).
+Most of the tax information used to calculate the SAI is transferred directly from the IRS into the FAFSA form if you provide your consent and approval.
+The SAI is not the amount of money your family will have to pay for college, but it is the number used by colleges and universities to determine the amount of and types of federal aid you may be eligible to receive.

 You and your family are expected to make a maximum effort to finance college expenses.
 Financial assistance is meant to supplement that effort.